Compost Bedded Pack Structures

 - Poorly ventilated structures resulting in high bed moisture content can increase the risk of environmental mastitis in humid conditions.

 - Bedding materials can fluctuate in price through changes in availability.

 - Summer storms in warmer months with higher than normal rainfall can wet the bedding.

 Keys to success

-- Make sure staff are well-trained in identifying issues and understanding the processes of bedded structures, such as monitoring moisture and bedded pack tilling, along with any required extra steps in milking management, teat preparation and spraying.
+- Make sure staff are well trained in identifying issues and understanding the processes of bedded structures, such as monitoring moisture and bedded pack tilling, along with extra steps (if required) in milking management, teat preparation & spraying.

 - Reduce water/mud splashing on return to feed bunk to reduce mastitis or compost bedding contamination.
-Keeping cows standing for one hour following milking is advisable.
+Keeping cows standing for 1hr following milking is advisable.